mselbekk11/Project-4-Ecommerce/README.md

-# ScreenSplash
+# SplashScreen.io

-ScreenSplash is an open source MERN stack Ecommerce application.
+SplashScreen is an open source MERN stack Ecommerce application.
 When entering the website, users are able to purchase various wallpapers that can be used on their computer and smartphone screens.

 ## Project Brainstorm